 This pathway is designed for students who want to become Special Education teachers.
 Liberal Studies is the major for teacher education.
 (See Liberal Studies.)
-Those who do not complete the graduate requirements must add a minor in a Liberal Arts and Sciences discipline (e.g., English, Mathematics, History, Political Science, Economics) to complete the BS and will not be eligible for a license to teach.
+Those who do not complete the education requirements must add a minor in a Liberal Arts and Sciences discipline (e.g., English, Mathematics, History, Political Science, Economics) to complete the BS and will not be eligible for a license to teach.

 In this pathway, you will study the areas of Mathematics, Social Sciences, Natural Sciences, and Humanities as well as special education for a period of five years.
 Upon successful completion of the first four years of study, you will earn the Bachelor of Science degree in Liberal Studies.
 After the completion of your graduate year, you will earn the Master of Science degree in Education with a concentration in special education.
 You will also meet the requirements for a teaching license that will enable you to teach students with exceptional needs in the general curriculum in grades K-12.

 During your undergraduate years, you will complete your general education requirements.
 You will also be enrolled in a variety of Special Education and Liberal Studies content area courses.
 The Liberal Studies major course work will give you the subject matter knowledge necessary to be an effective teacher in special education.
 You will also complete two early field experiences in the schools and a full semester of clinical experience.
 During your fifth year, you will complete graduate course work in education and special education, a graduate internship, and your choice of a thesis, collaborative special education research, or a comprehensive exam.